shamim-ahmed/udportfolio/README.md

 This code had several issues.
 Firstly, it was invoking the querySelectorAll() method repeatedly, which can be avoided.
 Secondly, it was causing layout thrashing by reading and updating style values repeatedly within the loop.
-This problem can be avoided if we calculate dx and newwidth values before the loop (reading phase), and use these values inside the loop to update style (writing phase).
-Here is the updated code:
+This problem can be avoided if we calculate
+'dx' and 'newwidth' values before the loop (reading phase), and use these values inside the loop to update style (writing phase).
+Here is the modified code:

 ```javascript
 var selectedItems = document.getElementsByClassName("randomPizzaContainer");